lwjohnst86/tagDiabetes/doc/manuscript.md

 <!-- Use an external source via DOI for reference to these methods? -->

-Recruitment for the baseline visit of the Prospective Metabolism and Islet Cell Evaluation (PROMISE) cohort took place between 2004-2006 from London and Toronto, Canada.
+Recruitment for the baseline visit of the Prospective Metabolism and Islet Cell Evaluation (PROMISE) cohort took place between 2004-2006 in London and Toronto, Canada.
 Individuals were selected to participant if they met the eligibility criteria of having one or more risk factors for type 2 diabetes mellitus, including obesity, hypertension, family history of diabetes, and/or a history of